 Germinating Cannabis Seeds – The Paper Towel Method

 - Place your seeds on a wet paper towel.

 - Fold the paper towel over your seeds.

 - Place the wet paper towel and seeds in a small plastic bag.

-- Place the bag in a warm dark place like the cupboard in your kitchen.
+- Place the bag in a warm dark place where it won’t be disturbed.

 How long will it take for cannabis seeds to germinate?